skiadas/NumberTheoryCourse/notes/proofs_basic.md

 - The most standard amongst them is **contradiction**:
     - We want to show that "if P then Q".
     - We instead assume that P is true but Q is false, and derive a contradiction: Something that is impossible.
-    - Since we saw that if P is true an Q is not true, we would get something impossible, the only alternative is that if P is true then Q must also be true.
+    - Since we saw that if P is true and Q is not true then we would get something impossible, the only alternative is that if P is true then Q must also be true.
 - It is very useful for proving negative statements.
 - Contradiction Example 1: Show that there is no smallest positive rational number.
     - By contradiction: We assume there is one and derive an absurd statement from that assumption.